 - Deepen the relationship: Make plans to deepen the relationship with your A listers.
 Send them a useful article, invite them for a quick coffee or arrange to meet for lunch.
 Put a note in your diary to prompt you to make contact.
 You need to work on relationships in order to build trust so that people are willing to give you the help you need.

-- Get the balance right: You should be spending 80 per cent of the time you devote to networking on building existing relationships and 20 per cent of the time making new ones.
+- Get the balance right: You should be spending 80 per cent of the time you devote to career networking on building existing relationships and 20 per cent of the time making new ones.
 Most people do it the other way round.

 - Identify your ‘George Clooney’ (the person you really want to meet who can take you to your networking nirvana).
 Think about what you really want to ask that person for (your pink car, or whatever parallel works for you!).